4W4I5/Semester-7-Notes/SSD/Sessional 1 Prep/Sessional 1 Prep Notes.md

 Security requirements define the conditions that a software system must meet to remain secure.
 These should be identified early in the development process and incorporated into the design phase.

-### **Key Examples**:
-- **Minimum Privileges**: Ensure that entities (programs or users) are given only the minimum privileges necessary to complete a task.
-	- **Temporary Privilege Elevation**: Should be revoked as soon as the task is completed.
-	- **Specific Privileges**: Run server processes with only the privileges they require to limit potential damage if compromised.
-- **Default Denial of Access**: If a subject does not have explicit access to an object, access should be denied by default.
-	- **Permissions First**: Access decisions are made based on permissions rather than exceptions.
-	- **Example**: A newly created file is only accessible to its creator unless permissions are explicitly granted.
-- **Simplicity**: Security mechanisms should be as simple as possible to reduce errors and make verification easier.
-- **Transparency**: The security of a system should not depend on keeping its design or implementation secret.
-The strength lies in well-designed algorithms and keys.
-	- **Example**: DVD players rely on encryption keys to decrypt movies, but the algorithm itself is publicly known.

 ### **Security Design Principles**

 > [!NOTE]